-Below are 3 mapped home-value analyses: 2 of recent San Francisco house and condo sales by median sales price and average dollar per square foot, broken out by neighborhood; and 1 of median house prices by city for the greater Bay Area.
+Below are mapped home-value analyses: 1 of median house prices by city for the greater Bay Area and 1 of recent San Francisco house and condo sales by median sales price broken out by neighborhood.
 These maps give an interesting overview of comparative home values in the different areas of the city and Bay Area.

-We update these maps every 3 to 6 months so that there is enough home sales data per specific neighborhood or city to generate meaningful statistics -- but even then they are all generalities, which often fluctuate for other reasons besides changes in value and should be considered approximate.
+We update these maps every 6 months so that there is enough home sales data per specific neighborhood or city to generate meaningful statistics -- but even then they are all generalities, which often fluctuate for other reasons besides changes in value.

 All data from sources deemed reliable but may contain errors and is subject to revision.